ManthanUgemuge/Tip-Calculator/README.md

 ## About the Project

-Tip Calculator made using Html, CSS, Bootstrap, JavaScript to calculate Tip for Hotels in Rupees(₹).
+Tip Calculator made Basic Web Applicarion using Html, CSS, Bootstrap, JavaScript to calculate Tip for Hotels in Rupees(₹).

 ## Tech Stacks Used :